Drougnov/dashobard-copy/instructions.md

 ## How to add/remove red-dot notification icon

-To add the red dot notification to a icon, we need to add this line `<span class="bPLpQ tRLtc fZEgl vzHJK"></span>`.
+To add the red dot notification to an icon, follow these steps:

-Suppose, you want to add the red dot notification to this message-icon container:
+1. Locate the container where you want to add the red dot notification.
+For example, let's use the message-icon container:

 ```html
 <div class="gmOiP DeYlt HruDj">